Michigan State University Libraries: Vincent Voice Library Collection

-The Special Collections
+The Murray and Hong Special Collections

 The Special Collections Department of the Michigan State University Libraries collects, houses, and preserves rare and unique materials within the MSU Libraries.
 The Special Collections was formally established in 1962 with the charge to house special materials, as well as to build, preserve, and make accessible important research collections for educational use.
+In 2019 Dr. Keelung Hong donated the personal papers and research material of his spouse Dr. Stephen O. Murray, and in 2020 the name of the archive was changed to Stephen O. Murray and Keelung Hong Special Collections.

 The materials cover a vast array of topics, but materials in Special Collections cannot be checked out, they can be used only in the Special Collections reading rooms.